btarg/BlazeBot/README.md

 # Setting up and config
 BlazeBot comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at https://discordapp.com/developers/applications/me.

-Find the string `Token goes here` in the config file and replace it with your token.
+Find the string `Token here` in the config file and replace it with your token.

 # Creating an extension (cog)